 Activist Legal Support

-Civil rights attorney Margaret Ratner Kunstler handles activist legal support for Hrbek Law clients.
+Civil rights attorney Margaret Ratner Kunstler spearheads activist legal support matters for Hrbek Law clients.
+Kunstler advises WikiLeaks and other national security investigative journalists in connection with grand jury subpoenas, encounters with the FBI, and overcoming fundraising hurdles in the face of corporate obstruction and governmental suppression.
+An advocate for street protesters and other activists utilizing more modern tools for getting their voices heard, Kunstler fights to protect constitutional rights of demonstrators online and on the street.Kunstler is an advocate for progressives and a provider of essential movement support.
 Kunstler has spent her career providing movement support and protecting the rights of activists.
-A powerful speaker on human rights issues, Kunstler is a consultant to the emerging voices of Occupy Wall Street protesters and Anonymous supporters.
-Kunstler’s Hell No: Your Right to Dissent in Twenty-First Century America, co-authored with Michael Ratner of the Center for Constitutional Rights, is the leading handbook for activists today.
+A powerful speaker on human rights issues, Kunstler’s Hell No: Your Right to Dissent in Twenty-First Century America, co-authored with the late Michael Ratner of the Center for Constitutional Rights, is the leading handbook for activists today.

-Kunstler was a founding member of the National Lawyers Guild NYC Mass Defense Committee, formed to coordinate representation for those arrested during the Columbia University Protests.
+Kunstler was a founding member of the National Lawyers Guild NYC Mass Defense Committee, originally formed to coordinate representation for those arrested during the Columbia University Protests in 1968.
 To this day, the NLG-NYC Mass Defense Committee provides legal observers at demonstrations and represents those arrested.
 After working as public defender at the Legal Aid Society in New York City, Kunstler went on to represent grand jury resisters nationwide and became recognized as a leading expert on grand jury law.
 She was director of the Grand Jury Project Kunstler and edited “Representing Witnesses Before Federal Grand Juries,” the authoritative practice manual in the field.
 Kunstler worked at the Center for Constitutional Rights (CCR) as an attorney and educational director.
 At CCR, she originated the Movement Support Network, work for which she was named ABC Person of the Week, and authored the now famous pamphlet, "If An Agent Knocks."